Debt Module

 Choose which loans you would like to include in your proposed payment strategy within the Individual Loan Strategy section of the Action Items.
 To exclude a particular loan from the proposed payment strategy, switch to "Keep Current Payments" within the Strategy column for that loan:

-You can also model a refinance for a particular loan within the Strategy menu for that loan.
-This will allow you to enter the cost of the refinance, the new term, and new interest rate:
+Refinance: Model a refinance for a particular loan.
+This option will allow you to enter the cost of the refinance, the new term, and new interest rate:

 Borrowers can seek to refinance their debt in order to make favorable changes in their credit agreements.
 In this scenario, the original contract is replaced with new terms that offer updated payment schedules, lower interest rates, and reduced monthly payments.
 Typically borrowers will refinance mortgages, car loans, or student loans as interest rates fall in response to changing economic conditions.